vjancik/discord-worldclock-bot/README.md

 # Discord World Clock Bot

-A self-hosted Discord bot for displaying and converting times across timezones.
-One slash command, zero database — purely stateless.
+A Discord app for displaying and converting times across timezones.
+One slash command, stateless.

 ## Features